British Guiana 1c magenta: Description and history

 Arthur Hind bought the stamp in Paris in April 1922, at one of the auctions of Ferrary's possessions, for over $32,000—reportedly outbidding three kings, including George V, whose agent was at the sale.
 On 6 April 1922, during sale 3, lot 295, the stamp sold for 300,000 francs with a 17.5% French sales tax, making a total of 352,500 francs, the world record stamp sale.
 The price had been generally estimated at between 165,000 and 220,000 francs.
 The stamp's first ever public viewing took place two days earlier, on the afternoon of Tuesday, April 4.

 Hind enjoyed "owning the world's most valuable stamp," he "freely gave interviews," and "frequently loaned the stamp for exhibitions."
 It was shown at the London International Stamp Exhibition from 14 to 28 May 1923, an event opened by George V. Supposedly, Hind offered King George the stamp, who "politely declined."
 Later, Hind "recalled His Majesty congratulated him on his purchase."
 The exhibition marked the first time the stamp had been in Britain since 1878.

 On 30 October 1935 it was offered for sale at Harmer Rooke & Co auction 2704, lot 26, where a bid of £7,500 was received from Percival Loines Pemberton.
 However, the lot was withdrawn and returned to Mrs. Scala (formerly Mrs. Hind).
 In 1940, she offered it for private sale through the philately department of Macy's department store in New York City.
 It was purchased for $40,000 by Fred "Poss" Small, an Australian-born engineer from Florida, who had wanted to own the stamp since he first heard about it as a boy.
 In acquiring it, Small completed a full set of stamps from British Guiana.

 In 1970, Small auctioned his entire stamp collection (estimated to be worth $750,000), and the 1c stamp was acquired by a syndicate of Pennsylvanian investors, headed by Irwin Weinberg, who paid $280,000 for it and spent much of the decade exhibiting it in a worldwide tour.

 John E. du Pont bought the stamp for $935,000 in 1980, setting the world's record for a single stamp price again.
-Subsequently, it was believed to have been locked in a bank vault while its owner was in prison.
+Subsequently, it was believed to have been locked in a bank vault while du Pont was imprisoned.
 He died while still incarcerated on 9 December 2010.